DataFire/Integrations/integrations/generated/google_bigquery/README.md

   * ignoreUnspecifiedColumnFamilies `boolean`: [Optional] If field is true, then the column families that are not specified in columnFamilies list are not exposed in the table schema.
 Otherwise, they are read with BYTES type values.
 The default value is false.
   * readRowkeyAsString `boolean`: [Optional] If field is true, then the rowkey column families will be read and converted to string.
 Otherwise they are read with BYTES type values and users need to manually cast them with CAST if necessary.
 The default value is false.

+### Clustering
+* Clustering `object`
+  * fields `array`: [Repeated] One or more fields on which data should be clustered.
+Only top-level, non-repeated, simple-type fields are supported.
+The order of the fields will determine how clusters will be generated, so it is important.
+    * items `string`

 ### CsvOptions
 * CsvOptions `object`
   * allowJaggedRows `boolean`: [Optional] Indicates if BigQuery should accept rows that are missing trailing optional columns.
 If true, BigQuery treats missing trailing columns as null values.
 If false, records with missing trailing columns are treated as bad records, and if there are too many bad records, an invalid error is returned in the job result.
 The default value is false.